SonnenladenGmbH/APsystems-EZ1-API/README.md

 </table>

 ## Setup your Inverter
-The local API access need to be activated once in the settings of the EZ1.
+The local API access needs to be activated once in the settings of the EZ1.
 Please follow our Step-By-Step Guide to do so:
 <p><img src="assets/images/APsystems-Lokale-API-Aktivieren-Schritt1-3.png" alt="APsystems EZ1-M Inverter" width="820" /></p>
 <ul>
 <li>Step 1: Connect to the inverter using the "Direct Connection" method.</li>